 Home emergency cover is not generally included as standard on your home insurance policy.
 However, it is generally available as an optional extra cover with prices being very affordable.
-Many people, therefore, choose to bolt-on this cover to their home insurance policy because of the extra peace of mind that it provides.
+Many people, therefore, choose to bolt-on this cover to their home insurance policy.

 When was my home built?

 Insurers will ask you to complete their question set honestly and to the best of your knowledge.
-Whilst efforts should be made to find out the exact year your property was built, if this information cannot be sourced then many insurers will work with the closest approximation date you can find.
-It is important however that this is flagged with the company you intend to use before you submit the policy as each insurer can have different terms and conditions.
+Efforts should be made to find out the exact year your property was built.
+However, if this cannot be found then many insurers will work with the closest approximate date you can find.
+It is important however that this is flagged with the company you intend to use before you submit the policy.
+Each insurer can have different terms and conditions.

-Age of property is a rating factor for the majority of insurers so it does need to be reported accurately to avoid any issues of non-disclosure, inaccurate risk representation and denial of payout at the point of claim due to wrong information.
-We’ve worked with many customers in the past who did not have an exact build date and successfully offered a home insurance quote.
+Age of property is a rating factor for the majority of insurers.
+It does need to be reported accurately to avoid any issues of non-disclosure which could lead to claims being denied.
+Many customers in the past did not have an exact build date and we were still able to offer them a home insurance quote.